One of the great things about living in the Bay of Plenty is the number of quality golf courses around Tauranga and the surrounding region.

 Golf in the Bay of Plenty

-Golfers visiting Tauranga or living in the Bay of Plenty are fortunate to have access to such a wide variety of courses within a short distance.
+Golfers visiting Tauranga or living in the Bay of Plenty are fortunate to have access to such a variety of courses within a short distance.
+Whether you enjoy parkland golf, open layouts, or coastal links, the region offers something for everyone.

-Happy golfing
+Happy golfing,

 Scott Pickett